-Director of the ANU Centre for Environmental History, Ruth is an environmental historian and historian of science with a particular focus on Australia, the British Empire, and the Indian Ocean world, living and working on the unceded lands of the Ngambri and Ngunnawal peoples.
+Director of the ANU Centre for Environmental History, Ruth is an environmental historian and historian of science with a particular focus on Australia, the British Empire, and the Indian Ocean world, living and working on the unceded lands of the Ngunnawal and Ngambri peoples.

 Her research has been generously supported by the Australian Research Council, the Alexander von Humboldt Foundation, and the Rachel Carson Center for Environment & Society.

 Ruth is Vice President of the International Consortium of Environmental History Organizations, and Treasurer of the International Water History Association.

 She was previously based at Monash University (2012-2020), and completed her doctoral studies at the University of Western Australia.

 - Morgan, R 2023, 'Great Southern Land: The Story of the Australian Continent, National Museum of Australia, Canberra', Australian Historical Studies, vol. 54, no. 2, pp. 354-358.

 - Leahy, C, Gaynor, A, Sleight, S et al. 2022, 'Sustainable Academia: The Responsibilities of Academic Historians in a Climate-Impacted World', Environment and History, vol. 28, no. 4, pp. 545-570.

 - Cook, M, Frost, L, Gaynor, A et al. 2022, Cities in a Sunburnt Country: Water and the Making of Urban Australia, Cambridge University Press, New York.

 - Caretta, M & Morgan, R 2021, 'Special Issue on Indigenous knowledge for water-related climate adaptation', Climate and Development, vol. 13, no. 9, pp. 761-765.